Tomptez/bibfilter/Readme.md

     cd bibfilter

-The next step is to create a virtual environment and install all the required modules using `pipenv`.
+The next step is to create a virtual environment and install all the required modules using `venv`.
-First make sure you have `pipenv` installed by running.
+First, create a new virtual environment called 'venv' and activate it.

-    pip install pipenv
+    python -m venv venv

-After that we initiate the virtual environment, the exact packages and versions needed, and install all required modules by running
+    source venv/bin/activate

+After that we initiate the virtual environment by installing the exact packages and versions needed.
 This can take a while.

-    pipenv install
+    pip install -r requirements.txt

 To use the application, you will also need to create a `PostgreSQL` Database called bibfilter and install an extension called unaccent.
 This is done by typing in you `command line cmd` (this may or may not work in git bash)